Cognitive Processing Therapy for PTSD: A Guide to Recovery

 Numerous studies have demonstrated the effectiveness of CPT in reducing PTSD symptoms as well as improving overall functioning, especially when compared to other therapy methods, such as prolonged exposure.

-Cognitive Processing Therapy in Practice
+CPT in Practice

 Cognitive Processing Therapy for PTSD